jj5/kickass-crypto/README.md

 JSON_UNESCAPED_SLASHES | JSON_UNESCAPED_UNICODE
 ```

 But these options won't affect an implementation's ability to decode the JSON.
+Implementations
+can fine tune the JSON encoding and decoding if necessary by overriding the data_encode() and
+data_decode() methods.

 After JSON encoding padding is done and the data length is prefixed.
 Before encryption the message
 is formatted like this: